vsueiro/jmm631/2023/spring/README.md

 2. **Explaining**<br>Students will experiment with different ways to tell that story, trying to find a narrative that is clear and concise, but also in depth.
 A process often referred to as explanatory visualization.
 For this part, we will use tools like Flourish, RAWGraphs, and Figma.

-All tools are free (or provide a free version), except Google Domains. 💸
+All tools are free (or provide a free version). 💸

 ⓘ Even though specific tools will be demonstrated during class, students are free to choose different ones for their projects.
 In this class, students are also invited to experiment with different media – from digital to physical – whichever fits their project’s communication goals.